 Since you’ll need to pass the written and driving examinations, it’s very important that you are well prepared beforehand by getting quality CDL training in Pennsylvania.
 And Roadmaster is just the truck driving school to help you jumpstart your career!

 Our truck driving school in Pennsylvania works with trainees in classroom-style settings and behind-the-wheel training to ready them for the exam and a successful trucking career.
 Industry professionals answer questions and teach comprehensive courses that will have you feeling confident and ready to take your career to the next level!

 A career in the truck driving industry includes:

 Roadmaster’s CDL courses can be completed in as few as four weeks and include weekday, weeknight, and weekend options to work with varying schedules.

 After taking a CDL course with Roadmaster, you’ll test for your license and work with our job placement program to land a coveted spot in the Professional Truck Driving Industry.
 You’ll have a choice between renowned carriers, and a lot of our trainees are pre-hired in the first week of the course!
-Benefits for drivers are improving with the current demand, and first year drivers average between $40,000 to $45,000 their first year!*
+Benefits for drivers are improving with the current demand, and first year drivers average up to $45,000 their first year!*

 Roadmaster representatives are standing by to answer your questions and discuss options for your CDL training in Pennsylvania.
 To get your career as a trucker going in the fast lane, chat now with a representative or leave us some contact information here.
 Carriers are hiring nationwide, so don’t wait any longer!
 Contact Roadmaster today!